JTinkers/Commandr/README.md

 }
 ```

-- Add a method to your class for each argument you want your app to process.
+- Add a method to your class for each parameter you want your controller to process:

+**Make sure your methods are static and your arguments start with - or --.**

 ```csharp
 [CmdHook("-one")]